 An application for an event that requires the temporary full closure of a street will need to be referred to the Sydney Traffic Committee for approval.

-PMNSW can assist event organisers in submitting a proposal to the Local Pedestrian Cycling and Traffic Calming Committee chaired by the City of Sydney.
+PMNSW can assist event organisers in submitting a proposal to the Sydney Traffic Committee.

 Event applications involving road closures will also incur a fee for the use of the roadway, erection of barricades, redirection of traffic and security management.